|

 interesting remnants of CA 31 and even TEMP I-15 which literally float right

-in front of our face.
+in front of our face, so let's have a look.

 ![]() |